emilia-szymanska/turtlebot3_control/README.md

 ## Running the pipeline

-To run the whole project, put the following command in a terminal:
+To run the whole project, put the following commands in a terminal:
 ```
+cd ~/workspace_name
 roslaunch turtlebot3_control turtlebot3_app_control.launch
 ```